Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Introduction

 \paragraph{Related work.} Inspired by Nesterov's acceleration method for convex optimization~\citep[][]{nesterov}, the first accelerated method performing universally well for nonconvex and convex problems was introduced in~\cite{GL1}.
-Specifically, the work~\cite{GL1} addresses composite problems such as~(\ref{eq:main-obj}) with $n=1$, and, provided the iterates are bounded, it performs no worse than gradient descent on nonconvex instances with complexity $O(\epsilon^{-2})$ on the gradient norm.
+Specifically, this work addresses composite problems such as~(\ref{eq:main-obj}) with $n=1$, and, provided the iterates are bounded, it performs no worse than gradient descent on nonconvex instances with complexity $O(\epsilon^{-2})$ on the gradient norm.
 When the problem is convex, it accelerates with complexity $O(\epsilon^{-2/3})$.
 Extensions to accelerated Gauss-Newton type methods were also recently developed in~\cite{accel_prox_comp}.
-In a follow-up work~\cite{GL2}, a new scheme is proposed, which monotonically interlaces proximal gradient descent steps and Nesterov's extrapolation; thereby achieving similar guarantees as~\cite{GL1} but without the need to assume the iterates to be bounded.
+In a follow-up work, the authors of~\cite{GL2} proposed a new scheme that monotonically interlaces proximal gradient descent steps and Nesterov's extrapolation; thereby achieving similar guarantees as~\cite{GL1} but without the need to assume the iterates to be bounded.
 Extensions when the gradient of $\psi$ is only H\"{o}lder continuous can also be devised.
+Whether accelerated methods are superior to gradient descent remains an open question in the nonconvex setting; their performance escaping saddle points faster than gradient descent has been observed \cite{AGD_saddle_points_Jordan,AG_near_crit_pts}.

 In~\cite{NIPS2015_5728}, a similar strategy is proposed, focusing instead on convergence guarantees under the so-called Kurdyka-{\L}ojasiewicz inequality---a property corresponding to polynomial-like growth of the function, as shown by \cite{error_KL}.
 Our scheme is in the same spirit as these previous papers, since it monotonically interlaces proximal-point steps (instead of proximal-gradient as in~\cite{GL2}) and extrapolation/acceleration steps.
 A fundamental difference is that our method is generic and accommodates inexact computations, since we allow the subproblems to be approximately solved by any method we wish to accelerate.